-During the RDP simulations we observed that if for a given request there is a high number of feasible links, this will create a large number of CPs that are duplicated and forwarded.
-Often, different CPs from the same flow arrive at the same itermediate node by travelling over different routes.
-Therefore it can be useful to introduce a mechanism that alleviates this behavior.
-Such a mechanism would block each CP that arrives at a node if a CP belonging to the same flow has already passed that node.
-This would lower the protocol overhead at the cost of increased computational overhead per node.
+Therefore, it can be useful to introduce a mechanism that alleviates this behavior.
+Such a mechanism should block each CP that arrives at a node if a CP belonging to the same flow has already passed that node.
+This solution is expected to lower the protocol overhead at the cost of increased computational overhead per node.
 We are currently in the process of extending RDP to include this feature.